JonathanRyanRichard/PMO-Quality-Transformation/QUALITY_INITIATIVE.md

 > "Instead of saying 'this project **probably** has a testing issue,' we can now say 'this project **definitively** has a 65% defect escape rate, indicating a testing effectiveness problem.'
 And if both VSIT and SIT/UAT numbers are high but DER is medium, we know it's a **development quality issue**, not testing."

-**The analogy I used:**

-"Would you rather hear 'there might be a leak in the plumbing' or 'there's definitely a leak, it's in the second-floor bathroom, and it's caused by X'?"

 **Result:** Leadership immediately understood the value of certainty over guesswork.

 ---